London Paddington station: Location

 The station complex is bounded at the front by Praed Street and at the rear by Bishop's Bridge Road, which crosses the station throat on Bishop's Bridge.
 On the west side of the station is Eastbourne Terrace, while the east side is bounded by the Paddington arm of the Grand Union Canal.
 The station is in a shallow cutting, a fact obscured at the front by a hotel building, but which can be clearly seen from the other three sides.
 To the north of the station is the Westway, to the northeast is Edgware Road, and to the east and southeast is the London Inner Ring Road.

 The surrounding area is partly residential, and includes the major St Mary's Hospital, restaurants and hotels.
 Until recently there was little office accommodation in the area, and most commuters interchanged between National Rail and the London Underground to reach workplaces in the West End or the City.
 However, recent redevelopment of derelict railway and canal land, marketed as Paddington Waterside, has resulted in new office complexes nearby.

 The station is in London fare zone 1.
 In addition to the Underground stations at Paddington, Lancaster Gate station on the Central line is a short walk away to the south.
 A little further to the south lie the conjoined parks of Hyde Park and Kensington Gardens.
-Several London Buses routes, including Nos.
-23 and 205 serve the station.

 The narrow busy section of the incoming main railway line between Ladbroke Grove and Paddington station is known as Paddington Throat among some engineers.